Carapacik/swagger_parser/swagger_parser/README.md

 swagger_parser:
   # <...> Set default parameters for all schemes.
   output_directory: lib/api
+  squash_clients: true

   # Optional.
 You can pass a list of schemes.
-  # Each schema inherits the parameters described in swagger_parser, any parameter for any schema can be set manually.
+  # Each schema inherits the parameters described in swagger_parser,
+  # any parameter for any schema can be set manually.
   # Cannot be used at the same time as schema_path.
   schemas:
     - schema_path: specs/openapi.json